rbarbosa95/rbarbosa95/README.md

 Passionate about codes and game production.

-Front-end developer for over eight years, focused on web performance and specialist in VueJs.
+Front-end developer for over 8 years, focusing on web performance and development with VueJs.

 "If you can imagine, you can create".